Cleavage Changes: Breast Lift, Breast Augmentation or both?

 - Your options are likely to be either a small to moderate-sized breast augmentation OR

-- A breast lift on its own (your size/breast volume will be about the same or appear slightly reduced after a breast lift – simply as the tissues sit in a different location) OR
+- A breast lift on its own (As a result, your size/breast volume will be about the same, however it could appear slightly reduced after a breast lift – simply as the tissue sits in a different location) OR

 Moderate sagging, but still plenty of volume in the breasts (full, but too low on the chest)?

 - Chances are a Breast Lift may be the best solution for you; but it really depends on what you’re looking for in terms of post-surgery shape, size and results.

 5 Breast Implant Surgery techniques.
 How Breast shaping is accomplished .

 - Incision and placement decisions are made and performed

 - Location of the implant is planned for (under the muscle, over the muscle, or dual-plane)